Conformal graphs as twisted partition functions

 Putting together (\ref{GL21m}) and (\ref{GL210}) we finally obtain

 when we set $\tilde{a}_{2,1}^2=\alpha^2$.
 This is one of the main results of the present work.
-Notice that the leading "Casimir" contributions in (\ref{GL21}) and (\ref{ZL}) arise after the subtraction of a finite number of divergent terms.
+Notice that the leading ``zero temperature" contributions in (\ref{GL21}) and (\ref{ZL}) arise after the subtraction of a finite number of divergent terms.
+Acting with $\hat{\,\bf L}$ on both sides of (\ref{GL21Zl}) and using (\ref{Qaverage}) we see that the ladder graphs of the four-dimensional CFT are derivatives of the corresponding ladder graphs of the two-dimensional CFT.
+This dimension-shift property between conformal ladder graphs generalises to all even dimensions.